AdedamolaXL/ChatGPT-vs-AntiSybil-Legos/README.md

 How it works: Returns whether address is in close association with addresses flagged as phishing/scam on Etherscan (send or receive event; last 365 days).

 How it can be exploited:
- * Lack of real-time data: The protocol may rely on data from Etherscan, which may not be real-time or up-to-date.
-Malicious chatbots could potentially exploit this by performing malicious activities that are not yet flagged on Etherscan, or by using addresses that have not yet been associated with phishing/scam events.
+ * Lack of real-time data: The protocol relies on data from Etherscan, which may not be real-time or up-to-date.
+A malicious use of ChatGPT can exploit this by performing malicious activities that are not yet flagged on Etherscan, or by using addresses that have not yet been associated with phishing/scam events.

  * False positives or false negatives: The accuracy of the phishing/scam flagging on Etherscan may not be 100% accurate.
 There may be false positives where legitimate addresses are flagged as phishing/scam, or false negatives where malicious addresses are not flagged.
-Malicious chatbots could potentially exploit this by either evading detection or triggering false positives that result in legitimate addresses being wrongly flagged.
+Malicious chatbot can as well exploit this by either evading detection or triggering false positives that result in legitimate addresses being wrongly flagged.

  * Lack of comprehensive phishing/scam detection: The protocol may rely solely on Etherscan for phishing/scam detection, which may not capture all possible phishing/scam activities or new and evolving types of scams.
-Malicious chatbots could potentially exploit this by employing novel or sophisticated phishing/scam techniques that are not yet flagged on Etherscan.
+Malicious chatbots can potentially exploit this by employing novel or sophisticated phishing/scam techniques that are not yet flagged on Etherscan.

  * Limited scope of detection: The protocol may only consider send or receive events within the last 365 days, which may not capture all possible phishing/scam activities that could have occurred beyond that timeframe.
-Malicious chatbots could potentially exploit this by using addresses that have been involved in phishing/scam activities prior to the last 365 days.
+An exploit can maneuver this loophole by using addresses that have been involved in phishing/scam activities prior to the last 365 days.

 ## 3. SCRIPT CALL TO API